GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 // Importance of simulation in science
 Simulation offers an alternative tool to experiment with new techniques.
-Since its first operation in the late 1940s, the Monte Carlo algorithm has been widely used in most scientific fields @goldsman_brief_2009, @metropolis_beginning_nodate.
+Since its first operation in the late 1940s, the Monte Carlo algorithm has been widely used in most scientific fields @goldsman_brief_2009, @metropolis_beginning_1987.
 In 1950, a team led by John von Neumann and Jule Charney used the ENIAC computer to produce the first weather forecast by an electronic computer @charney_numerical_1950.
 Although their results carried important numerical errors, this work led to the foundation of modern meteorology.
 This is an example of numerically replicating a physical phenomenon by implementing and solving the corresponding equations.